 Is Charles really going to scale back the monarchy?

 He has talked about “slimming down” the ranks of the royal family, keeping just eight senior members as working royals for financial and practical purposes.
-The new Firm would presumably include him and Camilla; Will and Kate; his brother Prince Edward and Sophie, Countess of Wessex; Princess Anne … and maybe that winds up being it because the disgraced Andrew is out for the count and Harry is an expat now.
+The new Firm would presumably include himself and Camilla; Will and Kate; Charles’s brother Prince Edward and his wife, Sophie, Countess of Wessex; his sister, Princess Anne … and maybe that winds up being it because the disgraced Andrew is out for the count and Harry is an expat now.
 We will have to wait and see.

 More on Queen Elizabeth II

 - The Queen Loved Her Big Singing Bass

 - What Is Going On Between Prince Harry and King Charles?